VRCFury/VRCFury/README.md

 # VRC Fury - All in one VRChat Prop / Inventory / Gesture Manager

-Set up your avatar's props, gestures, and other animations without ever touching a layer or menu!
+Set up your avatar's toggles, gestures, sliders, clothing, and more without ever touching a layer or menu!

 ## Need Help?